James Peck (pacifist): Anti-Nuclear Movement: 1970s-80s

 Following the Vietnam demonstrations in the 1970s, there was a revival in the anti-nuclear movement, which Peck took a major part in.
 In 1973 and 1974, Peck was part of several smaller demonstrations against nuclear testing by France.
 In 1974 and 1975, he joined Japanese delegates in NYC in protesting nuclear weapons.
-Then in 1975, he attended the first two organized demonstrations against the government's first strike nuclear policy.
+In 1975, he attended the first two organized demonstrations against the government's first strike nuclear policy.
 Throughout 1976, Peck was heavily involved in the Continental Walk for Disarmament and Social Justice, a nine-month march with 20 routes covering 34 states.
 Peck joined the Southern leg of the march that launched from New Orleans on April 4.

-The southern leg members, consisting mostly of Japanese Monks and poor blacks, were arrested six different times while marching through the south, but Peck was only present and arrested at four of these: Birmingham, Alabama; Rocky Mount, NC; New Bern, NC; and Ahoskie, NC.
-The last day of the Continental Walk for Disarmament and Social Justice was in Washington, D.C. on October 18, attended by 700 persons.
-Peck joined the "Procession of Death" to the Pentagon, where he and 52 other persons were arrested for laying coffins on the steps of the building.
+The southern leg members, consisting mostly of Japanese Monks and poor blacks, were arrested six different times while marching through the south.
+Peck was present and arrested at four of these: Birmingham, Alabama; Rocky Mount, NC; New Bern, NC; and Ahoskie, NC.
+The last day of the Continental Walk for Disarmament and Social Justice was in Washington, D.C., on October 18, attended by 700 people.
+Peck joined the "Procession of Death" to the Pentagon, where he and 52 other people were arrested for laying coffins on the steps of the building.